-Years Years ended December 31,
+Ŋ lears en ded Decemb er 31,

-2008 2007 2006
+20 09 2008 2007

-Gross margin percentage 20.2% 23.8% 26.3%
+Gross margin percentage 14 4.5% 20.2% 23.8%

-Changes in gross margin are largely driven by changes in net revenues, but also reflect our continuing cost cutting efforts.
-The decreases in gross profit margins in 2008 versus 2007 and in 2007 versus 2006 reflect lower average selling prices, higher precious metals and raw materials costs, a less favorable product sales mix, and some production inefficiencies.
-Gross profit margins for 2008 and 2007 were also negatively impacted by the acquisition of the PCS business, which has lower gross profit margins than legacy Vishay products.
+Changes in gross margin are largely driven by changes in net revenues, but also reflect the offsetting effects of our continuing cost cutting efforts.

+Our Semiconductors segment has suffered significantly from the global economic recession.
+Profitability has suffered in an unprecedented manner due to the low sales volume in 2009 compared to 2008.
+The decrease in gross profit margins in 2009 versus 2008 reflects significantly lower volume and lower average selling prices, partially offset by our fixed cost reduction programs and favorable currency impacts.
+The decrease in gross profit margins in 2008 versus 2007 reflects lower average selling prices, higher precious metals and raw materials costs, a less favorable product sales mix, and some production inefficiencies.
+Gross profit margins for 2008 and 2007 were negatively impacted by the acquisition of the PCS business, which has lower gross profit margins than legacy Vishay products.
+Gross profit margin for 2008 also includes losses on purchase commitments of \$3.7 million.